Harmony in the Extremes

 <<Now we're all together>> Lisa said <<let's proceed to the dining room.>>

-THE DINING ROOM was paneled with wooden walls (not imitation, Larkin deduced), several sparkling chandeliers hung from the ceiling, and a long table set for a meal.
+THE DINING ROOM WAS paneled with wooden walls (not imitation, Larkin deduced), several sparkling chandeliers hung from the ceiling, and a long table set for a meal.
 At the head of the table stood a tall, lanky man with brown hair and eyes of similar hue.
 A queer humanoid robot hovered by his side; like his master, he was as motionless as rock.

 Michael and his shapeshifting robot, on Eden, in Harmony in the Extremes, by Robert Sullivan and Canva